 The public, private and education sector should continue to work together to close the gap on provision of high-quality flexible scaleup leadership programmes, including mentoring, peer networks and matchmaking of non-executive directors who have scaled businesses before.
 Better connections should also continue to be made between national programmes and local ecosystem leaders.
-SUI will continue its work in this area and with partners, will develop a SUI scaleup hub in 2023.
+SUI will continue its work in this are and with panthers, will develop a SUI scaleup hub in 2023.